ramusuco/dotenvx-share-kit/README.md

-## Official
+## dotenvx Official Documentation
 https://dotenvx.com/docs/install

-## Requirements
+## Tested Environment
-- dotenvx 1.51.1
+- dotenvx: 1.51.1
-- Python 3.11
+- Python: 3.11

 ## Disclaimer
-You may use this repository freely, but it comes with no warranty; use at your own risk.
+This repository is provided as-is.
+No warranty is provided; use at your own risk.

 ## Purpose
 1. Use dotenvx more securely.